lucasshiva/wallhaven/README.md

 - **Wait on Request Limit**
   - Figure out a way to know when the user hit the 45 requests per minute limit and wait until more requests can be made.
 - **Improved Models**
-  - base models for shared functionalities.
+  - Better base models for shared functionalities.
   - More utility to currently existing models.
 - **Parallelism**
   - Allow users to download 2-4 wallpapers at once.
-  - Multi-threaded requests.
-This will improve performance when paginating through listings.
-Combined with the `Wait on Request Limit` feature, there shouldn't be any problems with limits.

 For more information and details about the planned features, check the [TODO.md]() file.